notchidera/fantasyFootballServer/README.md

 <ul>
   <li>get both the backend and the frontend code</li>
   <li>create a new MongoDB server and get the URI code for connection (I've used Atlas)</li>
-  <li>add a config.env in the server root folder - it should hold the following eviroment variables:
+  <li>add a config.env in the server root folder (you can find a config_example.env file in the root folder as a template) -  it should hold the following eviroment variables:
     <ul>
       <li> DBURL (here you should put the URI code to connect the server to your DB)</li>
       <li>PASSWORD (used to store db connection password)</li>